mitsuba-renderer/enoki/docs/basics.rst

 architecture to architecture -- an overview is given in the section on :ref:`platform-differences`.

-Masks enable powerful branchless logic in comparison with a range of other bit-level operations.
+Masks enable powerful branchless logic in combination with a range of other bit-level operations.
 The following snippets show some example usage of mask
 types: